Together-Java/ModernJava/src/time/local_time.md

 }
 ```

-And similarly you can get the current time your computer thinks it is with `LocalName.now()`
+And similarly you can get the current time your computer thinks it is with `LocalTime.now()`

 ```java
 import java.time.LocalTime;